 Where a trusted adviser makes a mistake which causes you loss, you have the option to pursue a professional negligence claim against your adviser.
 This can often feel like a daunting prospect given the need to appoint a new adviser, address the practical issues such as obtaining your file from the original adviser and assessing the likely costs of pursuing your professional negligence claim.

-At Francis Wilks & Jones we have considerable experience in helping clients to navigate the steps required to pursue claims against negligent advisers.
-Whether the adviser was a solicitor, barrister, licensed conveyancer, accountant, financial adviser or surveyor, if you have suffered loss as a result of negligence, our team are here to help.
+At Francis Wilks & Jones we help businesses, as well as private clients, to navigate the steps required to pursue claims against negligent advisers.
+Whether the adviser was a solicitor, barrister, licensed conveyancer, accountant, financial adviser or surveyor; if you have suffered loss as a result of negligence, our team is here to help.

 When dissatisfied regarding an adviser’s service, you will need to establish whether you have grounds for pursuing a professional negligence claim.
 To pursue a professional negligence claim, you will need to show that:

 - the adviser owed you a duty of care and failed to perform their responsibilities to the required standard.
-You may demonstrate this by showing that the adviser breached a term of their contract with you or by breaching a tortious, fiduciary or statutory duty owed to you
+You may demonstrate this by showing that the adviser breached a term of their contract with you or by breaching a tortious, statutory or fiduciary duty owed to you

 - as a result of the adviser failing to perform to the required standard, you suffered loss

 - you took reasonable steps to mitigate your losses

 - the adviser has not reasonably and lawfully excluded liability for the loss suffered